jdesboeufs/connect-mongo/README.md

 ## Lazy session update

-If you are using [express-session](https://github.com/expressjs/session) >= [1.10.0](https://github.com/expressjs/session/releases/tag/v1.10.0) and don't want to resave all the session on database every single time that the user refresh the page, you can lazy update the session, by limiting a period of time.
+If you are using [express-session](https://github.com/expressjs/session) >= [1.10.0](https://github.com/expressjs/session/releases/tag/v1.10.0) and don't want to resave all the session on database every single time that the user refreshes the page, you can lazy update the session, by limiting a period of time.

 ```js
 app.use(express.session({